TERMZL0ckd0wn/StandPy/README.md

-# StandPy - (Stand - Er)
+# StandR - (Stand - Er)
-A Standby Mode written in Rust for small SBC's (or other machines imaginable)
+A StandBy Mode written in Rust for small SBC's (or other machines imaginable) with a screen... duh!